 Home and community-based services that our plan covers What you must pay

-Nursing services \$O

-The plan covers shift and intermittent nursing services by a registered nurse (RN) or licensed practical nurse (LPN) if you qualify.

-Prior authorization is required

 Personal assistant \$0

 The plan covers a personal assistant to help you with activities of daily living if you qualify.
 These include, for example:

 Bathing

 Feeding

 Dressing

-• Laundry
+Laundry

-Prior authorization is required.

-Personal emergency response system \$O
+Personal emergency response system \$ 0

 The plan covers an electronic in home device that secures help in an emergency if you qualify.

-Prior authorization is required.
+Respite care \$ 0

+The plan covers respite services to provide relief for an unpaid family member or primary caregiver who meet all of your service needs if you qualify.
+Certain limitations apply.

-Specialized durable medical equipment and supplies \$0
+Specialized durable medical equipment and supplies \$ 0

 If you qualify, the plan covers devices, controls, or appliances that enable you to increase your ability to perform activities of daily living or to perceive, control, or communicate with the environment in which you live.
-Services might include:
+Services might include: • Hoyer lift

-Hoyer lift

 Shower benches/chairs

 Stair lift

 Bed rails

-Prior authorization is required.
+Therapies \$0

-Home and community-based services that our plan covers What you must pay Therapies \$0 The plan covers occupational, physical, and speech therapy if you qualify.
+The plan covers occupational, physical, and speech therapy if you qualify.
 These therapies focus on long term habilitative needs rather than short term acute restorative needs.
-Prior authorization is required.